EMBRYOPSIDA Pirani & Prado

 [[CANELLALES + PIPERALES]: flavonols, aporphine alkaloids +; nodes 3:3; G whorled.

-Evolution.
-Divergence & Distribution.
+Evolution: Divergence & Distribution.
 Sokoloff et al. (2013d) optimised congenital intercarpellary fusion to this node (ACCTRAN), which would make the apocarpy of many Winteraceae-Winteroideae derived.

-Neolignans?, drimane-type sesquiterpenes +; indumentum 0; primary stem with continuous vascular cylinder; sieve tube plastids with starch and protein crystalloids and/or fibres; petiole bundle(s) arcuate; leaf cuticle waxes as tubules, nonacosan-10-ol the main wax; foliar sclereids +, branched; branching from previous innovation; flowers of moderate size; K and C distinct; fruit indehiscent, fleshy. - 2 families, 9-13 genera, 75-105 species.
+Neolignans?, drimane-type sesquiterpenes +; primary stem with continuous vascular cylinder; sieve tube plastids with starch and protein crystalloids and/or fibres; petiole bundle(s) arcuate; leaf cuticle waxes as tubules, nonacosan-10-ol the main wax; indumentum 0; foliar sclereids +, branched; branching from previous innovation; flowers of moderate size; K and C distinct; fruit indehiscent, fleshy. - 2 families, 10 genera, 125 species.

 For nodal anatomy, see Sugiyama (1979), for general vegetative anatomy, see Metcalfe (1987), and for a comparison of general embryology and seed coat anatomy, see Tobe and Sampson (2000).

 Phylogeny.
 For relationships in the order, see e.g. Massoni et al. (2014).